 The construction process is traditionally an indoor air polluting activity and often results in the contamination of buildings during construction as well as continued contamination after the building is occupied.
 The HVAC systems are especially prone to contamination from construction particulate matter that contains dust, VOCs, microorganisms and other contaminants.
 These contaminants can remain in the HVAC systems for years after occupancy.
 To minimize indoor air quality problems related to construction activities a Construction Indoor Air Quality Management Plan shall be implemented during performance of work and prior to occupancy to minimize the presence and spread of air pollutants.
+Additionally, all onsite employees, contractors, workers, and labor shall comply with OSHA requirements for PPE.
 At a minimum, Construction Indoor Air Quality Management Plans should cover: